barryclark/jekyll-now/cloudnativelondon/index.md

 ---

 <a href="https://www.meetup.com/Cloud-Native-London/"><img src="/assets/cloudnativelon.png"></a>
-<h2 class="text-center">The largest cloud native meetup worldwide </h2>
-<div class="text-center">Cloud Native London is dedicated to building a strong, open, diverse developer community around the Cloud Native platform and technologies in London.
-It runs on the first Wednesday of every month and has 200-300 attendees each month.</div>
+<div class="text-center">The largest cloud native meetup worldwide, Cloud Native London is a strong, open, diverse developer community around the Cloud Native platform and technologies in London.
+We run meetups on the first Wednesday of every month, with 200-300 attendees.</div>

 <p>